-"Structural Equation Modeling" by G. David Garson, from Statistical Associates Publishers
+Who is G. David Garson, President, Statistical Associates Publishers?

 How does site license purchase by my library work?

 We have discontinued our site license program for libraries.
-We license only to named individual instructors who have registered for a particular book title..
+We license free only to named individual instructors who have registered for a particular book title..

 How does purchase of the entire SA library work work?